 The opportunity to examine sample parts of 3D printing is crucial for potential users to assess the value of the technology to their particular application.

 At Additive Manufacturing trade exhibitions it remains common for example parts to be displayed under glass with much more focus on demonstrating the machines that made them.
-Unless AM equipment makes good and purposeful things, then the machines are of no interest at all.
+Unless AM hardware produces good, purposeful and valuable things, then the machines are of no interest at all.

 The only way for designers and engineers to assess the potential of AM is to examine the parts that it makes.
-Although the design and production process of AM is digitally driven, the ultimate output is, in every sense of the word, material.
-Material needs handling.
+Although the design and production process of AM is digitally driven, the ultimate output is (in every sense of the word) material.
+Material needs to be handled.